scottjaymsu/relative-entropy-water-test/CRUD_Pseudo.md

 # relative-entropy-water-test
+### Notes for later
+- Test if program runs correctly on one processor
+- Then, potentially use multi-threading to run on multiple processors for increased speed

 ### Relative Entropy- Applying forces from 3-dimensional density ###
 - In density-guided simulations, additional forces are applied to atoms that depend on the gradient of similarity between a simulated density and a reference density.
 (GROMACS)
 - Force calculations are based on computing a simulated density and its derivative with respect to the atoms positions, as well as a density-density derivative between the simulated and the reference density (GROMACS)